-The tenure of members of Executive Committee shall be two years subject to the following:
+The tenure of members of the Executive Committee shall be two years subject to the following:

 - Fifty per cent members of the Executive Committee shall retire every year;

-- After the first election of the Executive Committee under the Ordinance a draw shall be made to determine the fifty per cent members who shall retire after expiry of first year.
+- After the first election of the Executive Committee under the Ordinance, a draw shall be made to determine the fifty per cent members who shall retire after the expiry of the first year.

-- On completion of the term the office bearers and members of Executive Committee shall not be eligible to contest election or co-option in any representative capacity in the Association for the next one year.
+- On completion of the term, the office bearers and members of Executive Committee shall not be eligible to contest election or co-option in any representative capacity in the Association for the next year.